Ken Brenn Jr.: Racing career

-Ken Brenn Jr. won the first-ever rookie championship at Flemington in 1972, and after moving up a class, took the Sportsman championship the next year.
-In 1975 he posted the first of his 18 Modified victories at the East Windsor Speedway, New Jersey.
+Brenn won the first-ever rookie championship at Flemington in 1972, and after moving up a class, took the Sportsman championship the next year.
+In 1975, he posted the first of his 18 Modified victories at the East Windsor Speedway, New Jersey.
 In 1982 and 1983, Brenn claimed Flemington's modified titles and ultimately totaled 59 modified triumphs on the dirt surface.

 Brenn won the 1983 Independence Day race and the 1985 New York State Fair Championship at the Syracuse Mile.
 He also won the 1979 pole position for the Super Dirt Week main event at Syracuse, but surprisingly took only two top five finishes in 17 appearances.

-Ken Brenn Jr. was inducted into the Northeast Dirt Modified Hall of Fame in 2009.
+Brenn was inducted into the Northeast Dirt Modified Hall of Fame in 2009.

 Personal life

-Ken Brenn Jr. comes from a racing family, as brother Jimmy also drove modifieds.
+Breen comes from a racing family, as brother Jimmy also drove modifieds.
 His father, Ken Brenn Sr. was a well-respected Midget car owner in United States Auto Club (USAC) and American Racing Drivers Club circles before his involvement with modifieds.
 Brenn Sr. also entered several USAC Champ car events, including 1967 Indianapolis 500 for driver Bob Harkey.
 Brenn Sr. was also honored by the Northeast Dirt Modified Hall of Fame in receiving the 2015 car owner award.